Rome: Baroque Brilliance

 This Baroque church is the headquarters of the Jesuits in Rome, and holds an interesting daily service at 17:30.

-A wine shop that grew into a thriving lunch-only restaurant, Enoteca Corsi is a charming local scene with the family table in back, where the kids do their homework.
+A wine shop that grew into a thriving restaurant, Enoteca Corsi is a charming local scene with the family table in back, where the kids do their homework.
 The Paiella family serves straightforward, traditional cuisine to an appreciative crowd of office workers.
 The board lists daily specials (gnocchi on Thursday, fish on Friday, and so on).
-Friendly Giuliana, Claudia, Sara, Manuela, and Angelo welcome eaters with fine wine at a third of the price you'd pay in normal restaurants.
+Friendly Manuela and her staff welcome eaters with fine wine at a third of the price you'd pay in normal restaurants.

 Rome's semi-scruffy three-square-mile "Central Park" is great for its quiet shaded paths and for people-watching plenty of modern-day Romeos and Juliets.
 The best entrance is at the head of Via Veneto.
 Rent a bike or, for romantics, a pedaled rickshaw (riscio).
 Bikes come with locks to allow you to make sightseeing stops.
 Follow signs to discover the park's cafés, fountains, statues, lake, great viewpoint over Piazza del Popolo, and prime picnic spots.
 Some sights require paid admission, including Rome's zoo, the National Gallery of Modern Art (which holds 19th-century art), and the Etruscan Museum.